ODINcommons/Dawn/ODIN Constitution v0.1.md

 ## 2. Principles

-_These principles are not fixed.
+_These principles are not fixed like a dogma.
 They may evolve, through consensus, through lived experience, through care.
 Their essence acts as a guide for how we develop strategies, make decisions, and collaborate to achieve our goals and create impacts._

 ### 2.1.
 Sovereignity of the Self